webclinic017/stock_trading/testing/Shooting Star (Crypto)/README.md

    - variation7: variation1 + MA8 > MA13 for entry
    - variation8: variation1 + MA8 < MA13 for exit
    - variation9: variation1 + MA8 > MA13 for entry and MA8 < MA13 for exit
+   - variation10: Daily 20MA of day-1 must be higher than that of day-2

 Results:
    - shooting_star: 2172.04